UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ## Environments

-This app is deployed to BEIS AWS platform
+This app is deployed to ICS AWS platform

 ### Configuration